Our Past Grant Partners Have Included:

 For general operating support.
 The Maine Women’s Policy Center (MWPC) was founded in 1990 to improve the economic, social, and political status of women and girls in Maine through research, public policy, and leadership development.
 MWPC works for systemic change by organizing, training, and supporting women and girls to effectively participate in the policy-making process.

 Phoenixfire works with their Fort Belknap Tribal community government and many others to initiate a number of larger projects to protect Mother Earth and to empower women and indigenous peoples.
-We fund general operating expenses.

 Playing For Change